$0 North Dakota Adoption Quick-Start Checklist

 Safety requirements include working smoke detectors, locked storage for firearms and ammunition, medications out of reach, and adequate sleeping space.
 The 2024 case management redesign eliminated background check fees for public foster care licensing.

-A completed foster care license is valid for specified period (typically renewable annually or biennially) and must be kept current.
+A completed foster care license is valid for two years and must be kept current.
 Significant changes — new household members, moves, major life events — must be reported and may trigger an update to the assessment.

 Free Download